 Q: Are there special design-in considerations when using these sensors?

 A: The basic sensor is very simple to use.
-It is a two-terminal device which operates from a fairly wide DC power supply, typically anywhere from +4 to +30 V. This voltage is applied to the sensor, which then “regulates” the current flow to the 1 µA/K proportionally.
+It is a two-terminal device that operates from a fairly wide DC power supply, typically anywhere from +4 to +30 V. This voltage is applied to the sensor, which then “regulates” the current flow to the 1 µA/K proportionally.

 Q: What is the principle of this sensor?